oumay1995/portfolio-project/readme.txt

-The inherit keyword specifies that a property should inherit its value from its parent element. justify-content :  Align the flex items at the center of the container The :last-child selector matches every element that is the last child of its parent
+The inherit keyword specifies that a property should inherit its value from its parent element. justify-content :  Align the flex items at the center of the container The :last-child selector matches every element that is the last child of its parent Using media queries are a popular technique for delivering a tailored style sheet (responsive web design) to desktops, laptops, tablets, and mobile phones.